wszramkowska/ToolsandProduction/Development Commentary.md

 ### Technical Difficulties
-- Identify any technical difficulties encountered during the implementation phase.
-- Provide details on how these issues were diagnosed and resolved.
-- If any difficulties remain unresolved, explain the impact on the project and any mitigation strategies used to minimise their effect.
-- Reflect on what you would do differently in future projects to avoid similar issues.

 One technical difficulty I encountered when implementing my audio is working with the Niagara Particle System.
 The winter level of the game had tunnels which blasted cold air, the visuals for this were done using Niagara.
 When trying to add the sound for this, I attemoted to make an event in the emitter, which I could then call from the tunnel blueprints.
 However I could not get the events to actually show up and instead I cut the audio perfectly and timed it to the wind blast, then played it when the particle effects were spawned.
 In the end I was happy with the timing of the audio matching the effects, however I would like to do further research in the future into the Niagara Systems and specifically how to implement audio within them.